peterhinch/micropython_remote/README.md

 The "Capture quality" is a measure of the standard deviation of the timing of the frames; a perfect capture would produce a value of zero.
 Its purpose is to help with placement of the remote near to the receiver.
 There is no particular "fail" threshold: I have had successful captures with values >60.
+A value around 15 is good.

 # 3. Transmitting